Must-Have Outlander Gift Guide for Serious Fans

 - Fraser’s Ridge Homecoming.
 A panel discussion, storytelling, workshops, Cherokee warriors, music, food, fun, and more!!

-- New York City Comic-Con.
-Let’s face it, most of us would jump at the chance to go to this even if the Outlander cast decided not to show up.
+- Comic-Con.
+Let’s face it, most of us would jump at the chance to go to a comic con event even if the Outlander cast decided not to show up.
 It’s me.
 I’m most of us.